vib-bic-projects/2025_10_Helene/README.md

 - [Napari-EMPANADA](https://empanada.readthedocs.io/en/latest/)

 ### Associated publication
-This repository is associated to the following publication [A high-performance end-to-end 3D CLEM processing workflow for facilities](https://www.biorxiv.org/content/10.64898/2026.03.13.711046v1)
+This repository is associated to the following publication [A high-performance end-to-end 3D CLEM processing workflow for facilities](https://www.biorxiv.org/content/10.64898/2026.03.13.711046v1).
+Please cite this publication when using this work.